 The ESG disclosure aims to create an incentive for companies to work towards more sustainability in their activities and requires that companies make a comprehensive report on their emission reduction goals and publicly state their level of emissions.
 With carbon, the different emission scopes and the protocol for its reporting are clearly out in the open.
 When matters of ESG disclosure and greenhouse gas emission reporting protocol are discussed, carbon takes center stage.
-It seems only to be the source of concern for stakeholders and investors.
+It seems only to be a source of concern for stakeholders and investors.
 Here is why companies seem to be falling behind in NOx and SOx disclosure in ESG reporting.

-Carbon Is Not the Only Threatening Greenhouse gas
+Carbon Is Not the Only Threatening Greenhouse Gas

 It seems that only carbon is invariably considered for the greenhouse gas emissions in ESG disclosure, as nitrous oxide and sulfur oxide lurk in the Shadows and do not get to share the spotlight of carbon.